 - Click Clone or Continue to proceed with the clone.

 That’s it!
 It will automatically update all configuration files and paths in the database for you as well as copy over all files.
-The only exception to this rule is any paths / files that you may have custom created outside of the application itself.
-Be sure to copy those over manually after the clone is complete.

 After cloning my site, styles and theme settings are not loading properly!